Create HTML Document – Create, Load HTML in Java

 HTML Document

-The HTMLDocument class is a starting point for the Aspose.HTML for Java class library, allowing developers to work with HTML content programmatically.
+The HTMLDocument class is a starting point for the Aspose.HTML for Java library, allowing developers to work with HTML content programmatically.
 The HTMLDocument class represents an HTML page as rendered in a browser, serving as the root of the Document Object Model (DOM).

 Some HTMLDocument features